 Dental crowns are sometimes called “caps” because they are placed over the tooth, covering the entire tooth structure.
-Dr. Alla Brown uses a variety of materials to add strength and durability to teeth that are weakened by decay or existing restoration.
+Our dentists use a variety of materials to add strength and durability to teeth that are weakened by decay or existing restoration.

 About Porcelain Dental Crowns